NotHimHacker/NotHimHacker/README.md

 <!--
-  Profile README for github.com/ItzGhost-xD
+  Profile README for github.com/NotHimHacker
-  To go live: create a repo named EXACTLY "ItzGhost-xD" (public), drop this in as README.md.
+  To go live: create a repo named EXACTLY "NotHimHacker" (public), drop this in as README.md.
   TODO before publishing: portfolio URL, email, LinkedIn — see commented badge blocks below.
   Uncomment + fill in once each is ready.
 Discord card is live but needs the join-server step described below to actually populate (see chat message).